 - There is also creatine ethyl ester which is supposed to reduce water retention.
 There are several other variations of this, the most common of these variations is creatine HCL which is supposed to enhance absorption (which can help reduce gastrointestinal distress).

 For some reason, there is a lot of misinformation surrounding creatine monohydrate.
 More so than most supplements.
-In this section we are going to attempt to address some of the most commonly asked questions about creatine.
+So as well as recommending our best creatine supplements UK, we’re also going to attempt to address some of the most commonly asked questions about creatine.

 Is creatine a banned substance?